sanya-sharma/distributed-systems-ghc/README.md

     }
 ```

-**2. Add the implementation of ExecuteTransaction for executing circuit breaker**
+**2. Add the implementation of ExecuteTransaction for executing circuit breaker**<br />
-    TODOs:
+    TODOs:<br />
-      - If the circuit is open, we will not attempt to call the gateway.
+      - If the circuit is open, we will not attempt to call the gateway.<br />
-      - When encountered failure, if the number of consecutive failures is greater than the desired failure count open the circuit.
+      - When encountered failure, if the number of consecutive failures is greater than the desired failure count open the circuit.<br />
-      - Best Practice: Print log informing user of state of circuit wherever required.
+      - Best Practice: Print log informing user of state of circuit wherever required.<br />

 ```
     /*